unitb/function-tables/README.md

 Verification of function table specifications

 ## TODO
+ 1. ~~Adaptive cell height based on contents~~
+ 2. ~~Add bold, italics and strikethrough~~
- 1. Color table cells based on verification results
+ 3. Color table cells based on verification results
- 2. Adaptive cell height based on contents
- 3. Add a command to automatically insert the verification results in the document
+ 4. Add a command to automatically insert the verification results in the document

 ## Example